WayneKeenan/picraftzero/README.md

  + a collection of gpiozero compatible Python components for:
    + receiving joystick updates
    + auto discovering and controlling i2c based motor & servo add-ons for the Raspberry Pi
-   + 'steering mixers' for converting joystick to motor speeds
+   + 'steering mixers' for converting joystick axis values to motor speeds
    + websocket messaging

 # Status

-PiCraft is in beta and all feedback is welcomed, for any feature requests, questions and bug reports please raise a [GitHub issue](https://github.com/WayneKeenan/picraftzero/issues)
+PiCraft is in beta and all feedback is welcomed.
+For any feature requests, questions and bug reports please raise a [GitHub issue](https://github.com/WayneKeenan/picraftzero/issues)

-This README is currently the only documentation fit for end-user consumption, please ignore the 'docs' folder as that is mostly a collection of badly formatted notes, and very much a work in progress.
+This README is currently the only documentation fit for end-user consumption, please ignore the 'docs' folder as that is mostly a collection of badly formatted notes, and is very much a work in progress.

 # Quick Start - Installing on a Pi